Avert defaulting on debts amid roll-over risk – Terkper

 Investor confidence has deteriorated in recent times due to elevated concerns over the nation’s sovereign fiscal and debt sustainability, which has resulted in the sudden tightening of the Eurobond market against Ghana.

-This comes at a time when Ghana finds itself in a difficult position as external debt also has been rising sharply due to a number of sizable issuances in the international market, with more than US$11 billion raised between 2018 to 2021, pushing debt beyond the prudent threshold.
+This comes at a time when Ghana finds itself in a difficult position as external debt also has been rising sharply due to several sizable issuances in the international market, with more than US$11 billion raised between 2018 to 2021, pushing debt beyond the prudent threshold.

 While Eurobond yields for most Sub-Saharan African countries remain close to their respective pre-pandemic levels, Ghana’s have sharply risen in recent weeks by around 250 to 300 basis points (bps), triggering sustainability concerns among investors.